cpiz/BubbleView/README.md

 Specify the direction of arrow
 --------
 You can use app:bb_arrowDirection attribute to specify the direction of arrow.
-It's value can be: Left, Up, Right, Down or None.
+Its value can be: Left, Up, Right, Down or None.
 Arrow will be placed in the middle of the corresponding edge of bubble.

 ![Specify the direction of arrow](./screenshots/1.png)